8 Best Florida Springs for Scuba Diving (From a Local Diver)

 The small cavern in Alexander Springs

-Important Notice Regarding Alexander Springs: Due to recent alligator sightings and incidents, Alexander Springs has been closed a few times to ensure the safety of visitors.
+Important Notice Regarding Alexander Springs: Due to alligator sightings and incidents, Alexander Springs has been known to close a few times per year to ensure the safety of visitors.
 Before you go, check their website for updates, and remember…safety first, always!

 fish and underwater plants in alexander springs